docker/awesome-compose/nginx-golang/README.md

   frontend:
     build: frontend
     ports:
       - 80:80
+    depends_on:
+      - backend
   backend:
     build: backend
 ```
 The compose file defines an application with two services `frontend` and `backend`.
 When deploying the application, docker-compose maps port 80 of the frontend service container to the same port of the host as specified in the file.
-Make sure port 80 on the host is not already being in use.
+Make sure port 80 on the host is not already in use.

 ## Deploy with docker-compose